priestd09/corda/docs/source/key-concepts-contracts.rst

 Contracts
 =========

+.. topic:: Summary

+   * *A transaction is verified by running the contract of every input and output state*
+   * *Contracts are written in a Turing-complete programming language*
+   * *Contracts are deterministic and their verification is based on the transaction contents alone*

 Transaction verification
 ------------------------
 Recall that a transaction is only valid if it is digitally signed by all required parties.
 However, even if a